-NCMA’s Shazah Khawaja, MD, provides gynecologic robotics services at Memorial Hospital with a focus on hysterectomies and a minimally invasive approach using the da Vinci® surgical system for robotic procedures.
+NCMA’s Shazah Khawaja, MD, and Erin MacDonald, MD, provide gynecologic robotics services at Santa Rosa Memorial Hospital with a focus on hysterectomies and a minimally invasive approach using the da Vinci® surgical system for robotic procedures.

 This exciting new procedure makes it possible for the surgeon to have 100% in control of the robotic platform, which offers high-definition 3D views and translates our hand movements into small, precise movements of the advanced EndoWrist® instruments.
 That means we have enhanced vision, dexterity and precision and our patients experience faster operating times, small incisions, reduced length of stay, and less conversion to open procedures on tough cases with scar tissue or fibroid uterus.